SahibYar/Effective-Cpp-Summary/chapter-2-constructors-destructors-and-assignment-operators/item-7.md

 ```
 The same analysis applies to any class lacking a virtual destructor, including all the STL container types (e.g., `vector`, `list`, `set`, `unordered_map`, etc.).

+**Things to Remember:**
+* Polymorphic base classes should declare virtual destructors.
+If a class has any virtual functions, it should have a virtual destructor.
+* Classes not designed to be base classes or not designed to be used polymorphically should not declare virtual destructors.